chrystalchern/mdof/README.md

 <hr>
 <br>

-**Conventional dynamic eigenanalysis** is well-known to structural engineers -- from system properties and a given excitation, the goal is to determine a system's dynamic response.
+**Conventional dynamic eigenanalysis** is well-known to structural engineers -- from system properties and a given excitation, the goal is to determine the system's dynamic response.

 ```python
 output_motion = eigen(M,C,K, input_motion)